openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## Binding Configuration

-To add a camera just press on the PLUS (+) icon when in the INBOX, then select the IpCamera binding (binding must be installed first).
-The binding will auto search for ONVIF cameras, so give it a minute to search before moving onto manually adding a camera.
-The auto detection will fill in some port settings for you making life easier.
-After the camera is added you probably need to edit the camera by pressing on the pencil icon to add your USER/PASS.
+After the camera is added, the first thing you need to configure is the login details for your camera.
+If your camera is not ONVIF, you will need to provide the binding with the cameras URLs to the URL override fields.
+For cameras that auto detect the wrong URL, these same fields can be used.

-For any URLs you override, leave the `user:pass@` out of the URL as the binding will handle this for you and hide your password with * so it can not be read.
+Leave any `user:pass@` out of any URLs, as the binding will handle this for you.
-This will also make changing your password much easier if it is only located in 1 field.
+Not only does this hide your login details, it will also make changing your password much easier if it is only located in 1 field.

-Below is a list of the configuration parameters that can be used in textual configuration.
+Below are a list of the configuration parameters that can be used in textual configuration.
 If you do not specify any of these, the binding will use the default which should work in most cases.
 Very few of them are needed in order to get a working camera and examples are shown in the `Full Example` section.